-You stuff it with filling, cover it in a sauce and LOTS of delicious cheese, the bake.
+You stuff Cannelloni Pasta with filling, cover it in a sauce and LOTS of delicious cheese, then bake.

 Traditional Cannelloni that is homemade, does not need to be cooked before filling, because it will soften when baked in the oven.

-I can’t find traditional cannelloni in the stores in my area.
+I often can’t find traditional cannelloni shells in the stores in my area, for whatever reason.

 If using Dry Lasagna Noodles, you must cook first, simply because you have to roll them up to stuff them.